Do Our Rituals Create Us or Do We Create Them?

-When we pay attention to the ways we live our lives, the solemn ceremonies we perform, we begin to understand them.
+When we pay attention to the ways we live our lives, the practices we follow, we begin to understand them.

-Other people may recognize our rituals more clearly than we can.
+Other people may recognize our ceremonies more clearly than we can.
 It might help us to find someone we trust and ask them about our rituals.

 A ritual is not the same thing as a habit.
-The actions which become solemn ceremonies for us are ones in which find meaning and significance.
-We do not simply repeat the ways we live day after day.
+The actions which become solemn ceremonies for us are the ones in which we find meaning and significance.
+We do not simply repeat how we live day after day.

 I often do not realize I am creating a ritual until I notice the power it has in my life.